Bodily Injury Liability Insurance: What You Need To Know

 In addition to suing you and holding you liable for pain and suffering compensation and possible excess lost wages, the injured person could hold you liable for paying all of his or her accident-related medical bills in excess of his or her coverage level (or ALL medical bills in the event that the victim opted-out of No-Fault medical), which could run into in the hundreds of thousands or millions of dollars.

-Does this auto insurance cover passengers?
+Does Michigan bodily injury liability insurance cover passengers?

 Does this auto insurance apply to out-of-state car accidents?

-Bodily injury liability insurance applies if you are at-fault in causing a car accident out-of-state.
+Michigan bodily injury liability insurance applies if you are at-fault in causing a car accident out-of-state.

 It covers “bodily injury and property damage which occurs within the United States, its territories and possessions, or in Canada.”
 Additionally, it provides “coverage equivalent to that required as evidence of automobile liability insurance under the financial responsibility laws of the place in which the injury or damage occurs.”
 (MCL 500.3131(1))

-Injured and need a lawyer?
+Injured in a car accident and need legal help?
 Call Michigan Auto Law